Wall-Go/WallGoCollision/docs/physics.md

 # Physics background

 Here, we give a brief overview on the physics background of the WallGo Collision package.
-For a more detailed deiscussion see [arXiv:2410.00000](https://arxiv.org/abs/2410.00000).
+For a more detailed discussion see [arXiv:2410.00000](https://arxiv.org/abs/2410.00000).

 The WallGo Collision package computes the collision matrix, $\mathcal C^{\text{lin}}_{ab}$, in the linearized collision term of a Boltzmann equation:
 ```math